Google ADK (default)

 └── .github/workflows/ # CI/CD pipelineGuiding principles

 - Built on what exists.
-Zil composes with ADK, A2A, MCP, DeepEval, and OpenTelemetry.
+Zil composes with ADK, OpenHands, A2A, MCP, DeepEval, OpenTelemetry, and others.
 We do not reinvent agent orchestration, tool protocols, evaluation, or telemetry.

 - Declarative-first.
 The manifest is the contract.
 The CLI is a thin wrapper that reads, validates, and packages manifests.